speniti/speniti.github.io/curriculum_en.md

 <i aria-hidden="true">🗓️</i>from 2013-12 to 2016-06 | _<i aria-hidden="true">📍</i>[viale Sarmazzano 3/3, 20070 Vizzolo Predabissi (MI), Italy](https://www.openstreetmap.org/#map=18/45.366567/9.340466)_

-I joined the company as a consultant to help with ongoing projects.
+I joined the company as a consultant to help with the ongoing projects.
 I had the opportunity to work in many areas including health-care, industrial, airport and digital signage.

 Technologies used: